 Table 10 also includes the estimated percentage of the U.S. population, per population density designation category.
-As can be seen in the All Locations section, the estimated average percentage of CO deaths during the 3-year period 2014 through 2016, in urban locations (50%), is smaller than the percentage of the U.S. population living in urban core locations (73%).
-The difference is offset by the larger percentages in the other three categories: sub-urban locations (19% versus 15% of the U.S. population), large rural town locations (10% versus 6%), and small town/rural isolated locations (18% versus 5%).
-Additionally, due to lack of detail in some of the death certificates that CPSC receives, the exact location of a small number of incidents (2%) could not be ascertained.
+As can be seen in the All Locations section, the estimated average percentage of CO deaths during the 3-year period 2015 through 2017, in urban locations (53%), is smaller than the percentage of the U.S. population living in urban core locations (73%).
+The difference is offset by the larger percentages in the other three categories: sub-urban locations (19% versus 15% of the U.S. population), large rural town locations (9% versus 6%), and small town/rural isolated locations (17% versus 5%).
+Additionally, due to lack of detail in some of the death certificates that CPSC receives, the exact location of a small number of incidents (1%) could not be ascertained.
+Although the rate over the latest 3 years is somewhat higher than over the 11 years of this report (17% versus 14%), CO deaths that occurred in small town/rural isolated locations tend to be two to three times the percentage of the U.S. population living in these isolated locations.

 However, looking at the Non-Home Locations category may help to identify some of the disparity for each of the non-urban location categories.
-An average of 35 percent of all non-home CO deaths occurred in small town/rural isolated locations, even though the U.S. population living in isolated locations is only 5 percent.
-In 2014 through 2016, an estimated average of 13 of 35 CO poisoning deaths in non-home locations occurred in small town/rural isolated locations.
+An average of 31 percent of all nonhome CO deaths occurred in small town/rural isolated locations, even though the U.S. population living in isolated locations is only 5 percent.
+In 2015 through 2017, an estimated average of 11 of 36 CO poisoning deaths in non-home locations occurred in small town/rural isolated locations.
 Two factors may help to explain the relatively high proportion of small town/isolated rural location CO deaths.
 Many non-home locations where CO deaths occurred were tents, camper trailers, or cabins in isolated locations, used during hunting or camping activities, where no local power utility is available.
 In these cases, individuals often resort to generators for power and use portable LP heaters, lanterns, and stoves.
+Though it is beyond the scope of this report to determine where victims were living if they were not at home locations, these people may not live in these small town/rural areas, instead may be coming to these areas from more densely populated regions, artificially inflating the small town/rural fatalities as compared to population.
+Removing incidents at temporary shelters (e.g., campers, trailers, cabins) would reduce the percentage in small town/rural isolated down to 6% of incidents, more in alignment with the percent of population that live in those areas.
+A second factor may be the often isolated nature of rural areas where first responders and emergency services are often very far away from a victim's location.
+The travel time involved to respond to an emergency at an isolated incident location by first responders and transport of a victim to treatment facility may be excessive, where time to intervention/treatment may be vital.

-Table 10: Estimated Non-Fire Carbon Monoxide Poisoning Deaths By Population Density of Place of Death, 2006-2016
+Table 10: Estimated Non-Fire Carbon Monoxide Poisoning Deaths by Population Density of Place of Death, 2007-2017